agm1988/rubymotion-cookbook/chapters/gettingstarted.md

 ## Forum

-this is the place to go and find solutions for your problems,
+This is the place to go and find solutions for your problems,

 [RubyMotion Google Group](https://groups.google.com/forum/?fromgroups#!forum/rubymotion)